yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `404`**

-**Explanation:** This error occurs when a base URL has been provided in the current request (enabling the server validation feature) but the current document does not have any `servers` field/entry.
+**Explanation:** This error occurs when a base URL has been provided in the current request (enabling the server validation feature) but the current document doesn't have any `servers` field/entry.

 ## Validation errors